Description

 Regardless of where you start the walk, from Los Cuernos Refuge or Francés Refuge, you will make your way through pristine streams, admiring the hanging glaciers of Mount Almirante Nieto (2,670 meters) you will be able to look for condors while skirting the captivating blue-green waters of Lake Nordenskjöld.
 You will continue along the well-signposted path until you reach the Torre Central Refuge, where you will relax during the afternoon.

-Time: 4-6 hours (depending on the starting point)
+Time: 4-6 hrs (depending on the starting point)

 Difficulty level: medium

-Accommodation: Torre Central Refuge
+Accommodation: Refugio Torre Central

 Meals: breakfast, box lunch and dinner